Johnrobmiller/A-minimal-template-using-Next.js-Tailwind-and-Typescript/README.md

-Here are the npm installs you'll need:
+Here are the installs you'll need:

+Start with this command to make the base app
-1. --> npx create-next-app dir
+--> npx create-next-app dir

+Then, the rest can be installed in any order.
+--> npm i --save-dev @types/react
-2. --> yarn add --dev typescript @types/react @types/node
+--> yarn add --dev typescript @types/react @types/node
-3. --> npm i -D tailwindcss@latest postcss@latest autoprefixer@latest
+--> npm i -D tailwindcss@latest postcss@latest autoprefixer@latest

 This is a very minimal template of a "create-next-app" bootstrap with tailwind and typescript.
 Everything works out of the box.
 Happy coding!